andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/01-you_should_do_this.md

 So I spend the month *thinking* and not a minute of *doing*.

-As the March 6 deadline looms more sinister with each passing day I realize that my window to snag a headshot before my Utah ski trip is rapidly closing.
+As the March 6 deadline looms more sinister with each passing day I realize that my window to snag a headshot before heading to Utah for a ski trip is rapidly closing.
 While working from home ahead of my evening flight on March 3rd I spend my entire lunch break struggling to capture an adequate headshot.

 It started with a simple "headshot examples" image search.
-Suddenly a panoply of aggressively beautiful people appears on my phone screen.
+Suddenly a panoply of aggressively beautiful people appears in my browser.
 Ok, so all I have to do is look natural and find a nice set of high cheekbones and chiseled jaw in my size.
 I'll take one *Robert Redford from The Sting* please.